What happened this week in the hacking world? (Week 33/2025)

 https://www.itpro.com/security/cyber-attacks/credential-theft-has-surged-160-percent-in-2025

-The events of this week make it clear: vulnerabilities in everyday software like WinRAR, in remote management solutions like N-able, or in central components like Microsoft Kerberos are not only published but are often actively exploited within a short period.
-Even authorities like the Canadian Parliament are targeted for attacks due to unpatched systems.
+The events of this week make it clear: vulnerabilities in everyday software like WinRAR, in remote management solutions like N-able, or in central components like Microsoft Kerberos are not only published but are often actively exploited within a very short time.
+Even authorities like the Canadian Parliament are in the sights of targeted attacks due to unpatched systems.

-With penetration testing, risk analyses, and awareness measures (e.g. phishing and ransomware simulations, training), we support companies in early detection of vulnerabilities and in strengthening their security structure sustainably.
+With penetration tests, risk analyses, and awareness measures (e.g., phishing and ransomware simulations, training), we support companies in identifying vulnerabilities early and sustainably strengthening their security structure.

 Do you have specific questions?
 Book your free initial consultation now.
 You can find the link in the first comment.